brendacs/colludia-gatsby/src/content/posts/review/2020-08-20-night-in-the-woods-review.markdown

 Given the slew of activities in _Night in the Woods_ and the potential for missing out on other in-game events, multiple playthroughs are encouraged, which actually gives the player a rather vast amount of content to look forward to in an absolute gem of an indie title.

-With its refreshing take on the coming-of-age genre, an abundance of things to do, and top-notch writing that made me think, feel and laugh—sometimes at the same time—_Night in the Woods_ stands out as a one-of-a-kind adventure that will surely see me taking a few more stops in Possum Springs.
+With its refreshing take on the coming-of-age genre, an abundance of things to do, and top-notch writing that made me think, feel and laugh — sometimes at the same time — _Night in the Woods_ stands out as a one-of-a-kind adventure that will surely see me taking a few more stops in Possum Springs.

 ![Mae sitting on a bridge rail with a sun setting in the backdrop][image9]